imashishks/spacex-launches/README.md

   - ##### Components
     1. Header - This is the component which contains the header part of the app
     2. Footer - This is the component which contains the footer part of the app
+    3. Loader - This is loader component which is shown every time a service request happens
   - ##### Services
     1. Http - This is the service which is used to make get request
-	        1. Http - This is the service which is used to make get request
+	  2. Loader - This is the service which is used to set the show/hide property of loader
+    2. LoaderInterceptor - This is an interceptor to set the loader property

 ### Feature
 This folder represents the individual feature component.
 This project has only one feature i.e. home